trishp1000/Family-Tree/README.md

 ## Description
 ```
 Initial push to GitHub.
-Testing a pull down to local machine(s).
+Updated README.md in order to test a pull down to local repo.

 ## Custom CSS Classes